Section 194S of the Income Tax Act

 What is Section 194S of the Income Tax Act?

-Section 194S of the Income Tax Act mandates the deduction of tax at source (TDS) on payments made for the transfer of virtual digital assets, including cryptocurrencies.
+Section 194S of the Act mandates the deduction of tax at source (TDS) on payments made for the transfer of virtual digital assets, including cryptocurrencies.
 This provision aims to ensure that income arising from such transactions is appropriately taxed, thereby promoting compliance within the evolving digital economy.

 Applicability of Section 194S